ChrisDuffley/stationPlaylist/addonuserguide.md

 For each trakc in the playlist, a check mark is available to select tracks for playback.
 As you select tracks in the playlist, Studio will show the total length of the playlist, useful if you wish to know if the selected track fills the current hour slot.

-If you press NVDA+Up Arrow (not the numpad up arrow) or NVDA+Tab, NVDA will tell you the track information such as duration, artist, whether the track is selected for playback and so on.
+If you press NVDA+Up Arrow (not the numpad up arrow in desktop layout; NVDA+L in laptop layout) or NVDA+Tab, NVDA will tell you the track information such as duration, artist, whether the track is selected for playback and so on.
 You can also let NVDA play a beep to indicate the track category, and when you reach top or bottom of the playlist, NVDA will play a beep to let you know of this fact.
 You can configure these behaviors from add-on settings.

 Note: for best experience, tell Studio to use accessibility mode from options dialog.